 My strip with Michiru Morikawa about the 2011 Japanese Tsunami was the first comic ever featured in the Asia Literary Review, and my books Musashi and The Book of Five Rings (with Chie Kutsuwada) are the only two manga in the Freer Gallery of the Smithsonian Museum.
 In 2014 I was, to my surprise, included in the list '10 Great Scottish Graphic Novel Creators' by the Scottish Book Trust ('Scotland's leading agency for the promotion of literature, reading and writing').
 I was especially pleased to be right next to my old childhood favourite 'Oor Wullie'.
 I hope Wullie will forgive me for all the showing off here.

 I've given many talks on comic books and manga in the USA, UK, Sweden and Japan.
 I've received several grants from both the English arts council and the Great Britain Sasakawa Foundation in support of my Japan related publications.
 I studied Sociology and Psychology in Glasgow Caledonian University, then took a Masters in Social Anthropology in Edinburgh University (hope they don't want it back), finally qualifying as a college lecturer in those subjects at the University of London (UCL).
 My ideal job title, via the 1836 book Sartor Resartus: "Professor of Things in General".
 However, perhaps foolishly, rather than pursue an academic career I decided to focus on writing instead.
 What we see here are the products of that effort...

 Get my books here

-My books can be bought (or nicked if you're feeling adventurous) from all good books shop and also on this amazon page:
+My books can be bought (or nicked if you're feeling adventurous) from all good book shops and also on this amazon page: